-LACMTA is overseeing the creation of a master plan to guide the station’s future development.
-Expected to near completion in summer 2014, the master plan has four primary goals: celebrate the station’s history and design; improve the passenger experience; create a great destination that attracts not only transit users but also residents and visitors; and prepare for potential high-speed rail service.
-A separate study will examine how to better link the station site to surrounding areas through pedestrian and bicycle improvements.
+LACMTA oversaw the creation of a master plan to guide the station’s development.
+The plan, now being implemented, has four primary goals: celebrate the station’s history and design; improve the passenger experience; create a great destination that attracts not only transit users but also residents and visitors; and prepare for potential high-speed rail service.
+A separate study examined how to better link the station site to surrounding areas through pedestrian and bicycle improvements.

 The magnificent history of this station is fitting, seeing as it sits adjacent to the site of the original Los Angeles settlement, where the famous Olvera Street is located today.
 The city was founded in1781 by Felipe de Neve, a Spanish governor.
 The small pueblo, whose original title was "The Town of Our Lady, the Queen of the Angels of Porciúncula," consisted of 44 settlers of mixed cultural backgrounds.
 Control of Los Angeles would shift hands quite often.
 It remained under Spanish rule until 1821, when it became a part of Mexico following the Mexican secession from Spain.
 The Mexican hold over the California region was brief, as it came under the control of the United States in 1848 at the end of the Mexican-American War.

 The Los Angeles region become a population mecca in the 1920s, a cultural and media capital and current home to the nation's most notable entertainment companies.
 It is also home to many of America's most notable landmarks, such as the Hollywood sign and Walk of Fame, the Chinese Theatre and the Hollywood Bowl.

 Amtrak provides ticketing and baggage services at this station, which is served by approximately three dozen daily trains, as well as the tri-weekly Sunset Limited/Texas Eagle (Westbound: Wednesday, Friday, Monday; Eastbound: Sunday, Wednesday, Friday).
 The Pacific Surfliner is primarily financed and operated in partnership with the California Department of Transportation, and is managed by the LOSSAN Joint Powers Authority.

 Los Angeles Union Station also has an Amtrak Metropolitan LoungeSM available to Sleeping car passengers,business class passengers with same-day tickets and Amtrak Guest Rewards members (Select Plus and Select Executive levels).